BEST QUALITY FILM CONVERSION

 If you are looking for the best quality film conversion, you’ve found it.
 We use the world’s best and most expensive professional motion picture film scanners for your 8mm, Super 8, 16mm, and 35mm film.
 We can convert 8mm, Super 8, 16mm or 35mm up to 4K resolution, including, 480p, 1080p and 1556p (2K) and 4K.
 Our upper 2 processes (Pro HD and Pro 2K) not only convert film at high resolution but also can restore the film to its original condition in most cases.

-For those that don't know, film was never intended to be converted to another format.
-I guess Kodak wasn't thinking that 40, 50 or 60 years down the road.
+For those that don’t know, film was never intended to be converted to another format.
+I guess Kodak wasn’t thinking that 40, 50, or 60 years down the road.
 But, film is a great format.
-In fact is is better than every format that came after it (Beta, VHS, 8mm, Hi8, Digital 8, MiniDV, DVD) except for HD 1080p camcorders.
-Finally the 1080p camcorder has surpassed the quality of 8mm or Super 8 film.
-The only way to achieve a high quality film conversion is by using the right equipment and right technology.
-We've been doing just that for over 30 years.
+In fact is it’s better than every format that came after it (Beta, VHS, 8mm, Hi8, Digital 8, MiniDV, DVD) except for HD 1080p camcorders.
+Finally, the 1080p camcorder has surpassed the quality of 8mm or Super 8 film.
+The only way to achieve a high-quality film conversion is by using the right equipment and the right technology.
+We’ve been doing just that for over 30 years.

 The services below are for 8mm or Super 8 film conversions.
 If you have 16mm or 35mm film click here.